sallam-dev/js-testing-example/README.md

 ### Processing Rules

 - Username and Password are required
-- Password is minimum length should be 7 characters
+- Password's minimum length should be 7 characters
 - Username should be saved under `/tmp/{username}.json`
 - Password should be hashed with SHA-256
-- Username should trimmed and case-insensitive
+- Username should be trimmed and case-insensitive

 ### Rejections